-Our competitors vary according to the individual market and situation, but generally include Arch, Axis, Everest Re, Hamilton Re, Hannover Re, Partner Re, Renaissance Re and Third Point Re as well as smaller companies, other niche reinsurers and Lloyd's syndicates and their related entities.
+Our competitors vary according to the individual market and situation.
+Generally, they include Arch Capital, Axis, Everest Re, Hamilton Re, Hannover Re, PartnerRe, RenaissanceRe, SiriusPoint, and smaller companies, other niche reinsurers and Lloyd's syndicates and their related entities.
 Although we seek to provide coverage where capacity and alternatives are limited, we directly compete with these and other larger companies due to the breadth of their coverage across the property and casualty market in substantially all lines of business.
 See "Item 1A - Risk Factors - Risks Relating to Our Business - Competitors with greater resources may make it difficult for us to effectively market our products or offer our products at a profit."